 Mechanical accelerator cables are the most common type and work by physically opening and closing the throttle.
 Electronic accelerator cables send a signal to the computer controlling an engine’s engine, instructing it how much power to give.

 It’s essential to know how to inspect for a loose accelerator cable.
-Start by making sure the car is in park and the emergency brake is engaged.
+Start by making sure the car is in the park and the emergency brake is engaged.

 Open the hood and locate the cable attached to either your throttle body or carburetor; if it looks corroded or damaged, replacement may be necessary.